Tutorial¶

 evaluate systems.
 Dyff uses the Apache Arrow format to represent datasets.

-machine learning workflows.
-It is mostly inter-convertible with JSON and Pandas
+The Arrow format is mostly inter-convertible with JSON and Pandas

 DataFrame formats.
 An Arrow dataset has a static schema describing the names and